sne-ot-research/ipfs-lab-environment/README.md

 ### Starting up the IPFS network

 Clone, or copy the content of this `docker-compose.yml` file.

+Create a directory at `/tmp/ipfs/nexus`, this is used as volume to share content across the containers.

 Then run

 `docker-compose up` or `docker-compose up -d` to start the processes in the background.